blkluv/songcast/API_SETUP.md

 # API Setup Guide

-This document explains how to set up the required API keys and environment variables for the SongCast application.
+This document explains how to set up the required API keys and environment variables for the Jersey Club application.

 ## Required API Keys